gogama/policy-lru/README.md

 # policy-lru

-A very simple LRU cache in GoLang supporting Go generics and defining your own custom eviction policies.
+A simple LRU cache in GoLang with custom evicton policies and Go generics support.

 Use It If You Want
 ==================

-1. A lightweight LRU with no external dependencies.
+1. A lightweight least recently used ("LRU") cache with no external dependencies.
 2. Go 1.18 generics.
 3. To define your own eviction policy, for example only evict from the cache when consumed memory or disk space exceeds some threshold.